 To test DNA, customers perform a mouth swab, or spit into a tube, and send the kit back to the company for analysis.
 DTC kits usually serve one of three purposes.
 First, customers can learn more about where in the world their ancestors come from, or to identify other (sometimes unexpected) relatives who have also taken the same DTC test.
 Second, customers can obtain “recreational genetics” results, such as prediction of eye color or earwax type.
 For these two purposes, many DTC kits work well.
 On the other hand, what someone can or can’t learn from a health-related DTC kit is more complicated.

-DTC kits such as those of 23andMe can serve as a preliminary screen for a limited number of causes of genetic disease.
-The health testing through DTC kits at companies such as 23andMe solely tests for a minority of genetic causes of a minority of genetic diseases.
+DTC kits can serve as a preliminary screen for a limited number of causes of genetic disease.
+The health testing through DTC kits at companies solely tests for a minority of genetic causes of a minority of genetic diseases.
 For example, if you’re concerned about a genetic risk of pancreatic cancer, you may only learn about a few of the many possible genetic causes.
 A negative test doesn’t mean you’re in the clear.
 Don’t forget that these tests must also be confirmed using a clinical genetic test with a healthcare professional before they can be trusted for medical decision-making.

 While DTC kits may be useful in detecting genetic markers , they’re still difficult to interpret without the assistance of a genetic counselor or other medical professional, and additional testing..

 Clinical Genetic Testing is Specific to the Patient and of Higher Quality

 Unlike DTC kits, clinical genetic testing is administered by a healthcare professional.Typically the clinician will collect DNA from a sample of saliva or blood.
 Samples are sent to labs where the material is studied for harmful changes in DNA.